-12 Months to 2 Years
+Months to 2 Years

-- The development of fine pinch grip and the precise release of small objects - · Both hands develop skilled function and work together - A crayon is held initially in the palm (Palmar Supinate or Dagger grasp) - Movement mainly occurs from the shoulder, the arm and hand move as a unit - Makes marks on the paper with the crayon - Vigorous scribbles in imitation - Scribbles spontaneously - Draws a stroke then obliterates by scribbling - Imitates drawing a vertical line
+- Development of fine pinch grip and precise release of small objects - Both hands develop skilled function and work together - Crayon is held initially in the palm (Palmar Supinate or Dagger grasp pictured right).
+Movement mainly occurs from shoulder, the arm and hand move as a unit. - Makes marks on paper with crayon - Vigorous scribble in imitation - Scribbles spontaneously - Draws a stroke then obliterates by scribbling - Imitates drawing a vertical line